codereligion/flux/README.md

         echo "git stash pop" 1>&2
         exit 1
     fi' > git-hooks/pre-commit.d/enforce-feature-branch.sh

+We just created a `pre-commit` hook which enforces feature branches by suppressing commits on the `master` branch.

-Basically, you'll need a directory `git-hooks` which contains one directory for each hook type (empty directories can be omitted):
+Basically, you'll need a directory `git-hooks` which contains one directory for each hook type (empty directories can be omitted).
+Please note the `.d` at the end!

        |-git-hooks
        |---commit-msg.d